 He told the Jackets months ago that he would waive his no-movement clause for the right deal.
-But the problem with a Bobrovsky deadline deal is one of potential suitors: Which teams have enough of a need in goal to ante up what it would take to land Bob, when they could just sign him in the summer?
-And if the answer is "a contender looking to solidify their crease" ... well, he hasn't exactly been a playoff standout.
-The rumors are hot and heavy that a Panarin-and-Bobrovsky double flip to the Florida Panthers is a strong possibility.
+But the problem with a Bobrovsky deadline deal is one of potential suitors: Which teams have enough of a need in goal to ante up what it would take to land Bob, when they could sign him in the summer?
+If the answer is "a contender looking to solidify the crease" ... well, he hasn't exactly been a playoff standout.
+The rumors are hot and heavy that a Panarin-and-Bobrovsky double-flip to the Florida Panthers is a strong possibility.

 Jimmy Howard, G, Detroit Red Wings

 Stats: 17-16-5 | .913 SV% | 2.80 GAA